 "We note your disclosure on page 18 that your Chief Executive Officer resides in Canada.
 Please provide a risk factor pertaining to the difficulty that U.S. stockholders would face in effecting service of process against your sole officer.
-This risk factor should address the risk U.S. stockholders face in: effecting service of process within the U.S. on your officer; enforcing judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against the officer; enforcing judgments of U.S. courts based on civil liability provisions of the U.S. federal securities laws against the officer; enforcing judgments of U.S. courts based on civil liability provisions of the U.S. federal securities laws against the officer; enforcing judgments of U.S. courts based on civil liability provisions of the U.S. federal securities laws in foreign courts against your officer; and bringing an original action in foreign courts to enforce liabilities based on the U.S. federal securities laws against your officer.
+This risk factor should address the risk U.S. stockholders face in: effecting service of process within the U.S. on your officer; enforcing judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against the officer; enforcing judgments of U.S. courts based on civil liability provisions of the U.S. federal securities laws in foreign courts against your officer; and bringing an original action in foreign courts to enforce liabilities based on the U.S. federal securities laws against your officer.
 Alternatively, please advise as to why you believe such a risk factor is unnecessary."
 (SEC Comment Letter to Hoops Scouting USA (Nov.
 21, 2017), Comment #4).

 "Given your disclosure on page 2 and elsewhere that you intend to focus on companies in the senior housing and care industry in the United States, please add risk factors that highlight the materials risks concerning companies in that industry."
+(SEC Comment

-(SEC Comment Letter to Big Rock Partners Acquisition Corp.
+Letter to Big Rock Partners Acquisition Corp.
 (Nov.
 9, 2017), Comment #5).